tmakiws/multimodal_learning/README.md

   -q, --quiet:      do not print to file

 ### example
-  pascal dataset retrieval used the ML-ELM model in which the number of hidden units is 512 and the number of layers is 5 (2 iterations of ELM+CCA)
+  pascal dataset retrieval used the ML-ELM model in which the number of hidden units is 512 and the number of layers is 5 (2 iterations of ELM+CCA):

   `python multi_pascal.py --hidden 512 -l 2`